 - Malaria tablets

-Other vaccines used less often include meningococcal vaccine, cholera, rabies Japanese encephalitis, plague and TB.
+Other vaccines used less often include meningococcal vaccine, cholera, rabies Japanese and encephalitis.

 Other travel advice